needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-device-simulator-overview.md

 ![xr-device-simulator-setup1](images/xr-device-simulator/xr-device-simulator-setup1.png)

-Upon importing the starter assets, drag the `Complete XR Origin Set Up` and `XR Device Simulator` prefabs to your scene.
+Upon importing the starter assets, drag the `XR Interaction Setup` and `XR Device Simulator` prefabs to your scene.

 ![xr-device-simulator-setup2](images/xr-device-simulator/xr-device-simulator-setup2.png)

 ## Testing with the XR Device Simulator

-After adding the `XR Device Simulator` and `Complete XR Origin Setup` to your scene as prefabs, press the **Play** button and you will be able to move around with the key bindings marked in the simulator.
+After adding the `XR Device Simulator` and `XR Interaction Setup` to your scene as prefabs, press the **Play** button and you will be able to move around with the key bindings marked in the simulator.
 Press tab to cycle active control from Left Controller, Right Controller, and Head Mounted Display (HMD).

 ![testing-xr-device-simulator](images/xr-device-simulator/testing-xr-device-simulator.gif)